CaioCeretta/Cod3r/specialist/Trilha - React & Next/React Hooks/comments.md

           .
 Now, in our example, until now we hhave a parent component that

         □ Now that we have our a component where the parent pass a reference to a child component and we are using that reference
         Inside the input.
 But what is idea of the useImperativeHandle? how can we use it?

           .
 The idea of this hook is that when we have a parent component, passing information to a child component.
 We can, inside the child, customize some behaviors in the reference.
             - This is a hook that will only be used on very specific cases, and most of the times, it won't be the best solution for the problem we're willing to fix (that is said even on the documentation itself).

           .
 For us to change the reference we're receiving as parameter, inside the component we will need to create an interval reference.
 This reference will be a function that will contain the updates we wan't to do on our reference.
           Which means that we wan't to add functionalities in our reference, and these changes must be defined within a function.

             - The function to be created will be called novasFuncionalidades and this function will return an object where we specify which actions we want to add to our reference. and on our functions, we need to use the internalReference we have just created and not the one received from the parent.

             - The function `novasFuncionalidades` will simply return an object with two functions, `apagar`, that erase the content of this internal reference, and other one called `textoPadrao`, that simply changes the internalReference current value

           .
 Now we are going to make this reference received to also have these funcionalities, and for this, we will make use of the `useImperativeHandle`.
             - This hook receive three arguments: reference we received as param, the functionalities we want to apply to this reference.
 We also have as a third parameter, a list of dependencies.

           .
 With this being made, we are able to alter our reference and make these functionalities we've defined inside the child component, is accessible through the parent component
             - The last touch is to replace the ref we pass inside the input for the `referenciaInterna` instead of the one we have received as parameter

           .
 So in summary, what we've done was:
             - We received a reference as prop
             - Created a second reference to be internal inside the component
             - Created some functionalities we would like to expose to the parent component
             - Used the hook `useImperativeHandle` to apply in the reference we received as parameter the functionalities we would like to expose

           .
 This is a good strategy in case we have to implement different behaviors in some components.
 We could have multiple different inputs and through this hook, using this strategy, implement multiple inputs and each input could have an apagar function and a textoPadrao function that would do different things.
             - So, multiple inputs with different internal behaviors, but that we had to use these behaviors in the parent component.

         □ Using these new information inside the parent component

           .
 Back to the formularioImperativeHandle component, inside the InputComReferencia, create two buttons, on named apagar and the other padrao.
           .
 Now, we must define the functions to trigger when these buttons are clicked.
 First, insde the apagar function, we are going to execute what we have defined in the input component's `novasFuncionalidades`.
             - To do this, we will use the referencia we are passing as prop to the child, e. g.
                 `function apagar() {inputRef.current.apagar() }`
             - The same will be done to the padrao
           .
 This mean that the behavior we defined in the child component can now be accessed through the parent

           .
 Summary

             - We are creating the referenciaInterna, inside the input, to access the input's DOM
             - ref - is passed via forwardRef to the parent component
             - We always have to change input's ref to use the internal reference to correctly point to the HTMLInputElement

+      ■ useLayoutEffect

+        □ First, let's use useEffect as an example
+          .
+Let's say we have a `texto` state, it has the value of "Texto Secreto", but in the same component it has a useEffect that modifies this state when the component is mounted
+            - However, if we type f5 we are going to see the "Texto Secreto"  blinking on the screen, and then it gets replaced by 'Ciao' from the useEffect setter.
+There's not much we can do about this, and this Texto Secreto will also show when we enter the page.
+            - The reason for the page to blink with the initial value has to do with the way useEffect works, the actions made inside the component will happen as soon as the component is placed on the screen.
+Therefore, it first inserts the paragraph with the {text} content, but soon after, in miliseconds, the useEffect fires and change its content .
+If we think that our interface is a kind of "painting canvas¨, first we have to make the "sketch" of this drawing and afterwards, paint over it in places where it is necessary.

+        □ useLayoutEffect

+          .
+This hook basically works the same way, it also receives a cb function as well as a dependency array, but what is the main difference between them?

+          .
+On the example of a painting canvas, where we would have to first draw the sketch and then make the "patches".
+             - While useEffect first make the sketch, paint the screen, and then it sees that what it has done has to change
+            - useLayoutEffect makes the sketch, corrects what needs to be corrected in the sketch, and then paint the final version of it

+          .
+Therefore, if in our example, we change to useLayoutEffect hook, we will be able to see that the screen does not blink anymore with the old content.

+          .
+However, if we refresh the page with f5, we still see the old content, why?

+        □ Why do we, with F5, still see the old content?

+          .
+First, let's make one thing clear:
+            - 1. In useEffect, after the rendering and the paint, the screen was already shown to the user, so it sees the result withoput changes by a millisecond
+            - 2. In useLayout, after rendering, but before the painting (before the browser show something on the screen). the user does not see the intermediate result, he already sees the updated layput

+          .
+So why does with a refresh (F5), we still see the old content?

+            - This happens because the first render (SSR or Initial React) is not controlled by effects — neither useEffect nor useLayoutEffect

+          .
+Here's what actually happens:

+            1. React renders the component with the initial state (e.g. const [text, setText] = useState("Loading..."))
+            2. The browser paints the HTML on that screen
+            3. Only after React's JS is loaded and the page is hydrated, the useLayoutEffect and all effects run

+            - So what we are seeing during F5 is the pre-hydration HTML, not a delay from the hook itself